 What is CSS?

 CSS is the language for describing the presentation of Web pages, including colors, layout, fonts, and other stylistic choices.
 It allows one to adapt the presentation to different types of devices, such as large screens, small screens, and printers.
-HTML — used for building the structure of the page — and CSS — used for the visual and aural layout — are the two basic languages involved in the building of web pages and web applications.
+HTML — used for building the structure of the page — and CSS — used for the visual layout — are the two basic languages involved in the building of web pages and web applications.

 This CSS course building on the fundamentals from our Introduction to Programming Course.
 Students who learn CSS will be able to style web pages using complex, responsive layouts, while gaining exposure to the latest CSS tools, tricks, and features used every day by front-end developers and designers.

 - Week 1: Selectors, Forms/Tables, Positioning, and Floats

 - Week 2: Responsive Design: Grids, Media Queries, and Frameworks

 - Week 4: Flexbox, Transitions, Transforms, and Animations